homestar9/nap-time/README.md

 _The laziest app you've ever used.
 Guaranteed, or your money back._

 This simple app will sleep for a specified amount of time and then return a generic response.
-Nap Time is useful tool for when you need to simulate slow third-party server responses or handling timeouts in your API wrappers or other apps.
+Nap Time is a useful tool for when you need to simulate slow third-party server responses or handle timeouts in your API wrappers.

 ## Usage